DataGym/tabularDataGym1/README.md

 # Tabular Data Gym, Episode 1

 Here we deal with 10 most voted (annoying) questions about pandas on StackOverflow.
 Try to solve them.
-If you want you can try to solve them using `R` packages `data.table`, `dplyr` or just `data.frame`.
+Then, if you want, you can try to solve them using `R` packages like `data.table`, `dplyr` or just `data.frame`.
-If you do it, please add a file with filename, for example, `data.table`.
+If you do it, please add a file, for example, `data.table_pandas_10.ipynb`.
 You can also try to solve them using `pandasql` package.`

 ### Data Gym Rules: